USharma002/USharma002.github.io/content/posts/transformer-model.md

 ### Multi-head attention is Permutation Invariant

 One curcial characteristic of the mlti head attention is that it is permutation invariant with respect to it's inputs.
-This means if we seitch two input elements in sequence, e.g. $X_1\leftrightarrow X_2$ (neglecting the batch dimension for now), the output is exactly the same besides the elements 1 and 2 switched.
+This means if we switch two input elements in sequence, e.g. $X_1\leftrightarrow X_2$ (neglecting the batch dimension for now), the output is exactly the same besides the elements 1 and 2 switched.

 **Proof :** Let $P$ be a permutation matrix and $X$ the input.